lorenzwalthert/teamtools/README.md

 # Utilities

-There are a bunch of other utility functions.
+There are a bunch of other utility functions:

 ``` r
 find_repo_root()